Macroscopic emulation of microscopic magnetic particle systems: Results and Discussion

 In general, the rotation of a three-dimensional object can be expressed via three Euler angles.
 However, only one angle is sufficient when the object rotates around a single fixed axis.
 Thus, the simplest example to track and attempt to fit to theory is the motion of a superball when it rotates around the axis normal to the surface it rests on.
 This subsection provides such an example of a superball exhibiting back-and-forth motion around a fixed axis.

 Fig.~\ref{fig:curve_fitting} shows the measured angle, \(\theta_t\), of a superball in the plane of rotation subjected to a uniformly rotating magnetic field.
 The field rotates in-plane with the surface on which the superball rests.
 This data is fit to Eq.~\ref{eq:curve_fit_function}, which is adapted from \cite{Brics2023}.
-The fit, in principle, allows to extract two crucial parameters---frequency of the rotating magnetic field, \(\omega\) (which can be compared with the coil settings), and the critical frequency when back-and-forth motion starts, \(\omega_c\) (which can be compared with theory).
-However, here to be sure that we are not overfitting as for small times there are some discrepancies between fit and measured data, the $\omega$ was fixed to the value extracted from the coil data.
+The fit, in principle, allows us to extract two crucial parameters---frequency of the rotating magnetic field, \(\omega\) (which can be compared with the coil settings), and the critical frequency when back-and-forth motion starts, \(\omega_\text{c}\) (which can be compared with theory).
+However, here to be sure that we are not overfitting, since for small times there are some discrepancies between fit and measured data, the $\omega$ was fixed to the value extracted from the coil data.
 The remaining two variables, \(t_0\) and \(\alpha\), set the initial time and angle offset respectively.

 The first term of Eq.~\ref{eq:curve_fit_function} is the continuous rotation due to the rotating magnetic field, and the second term is an initial angle offset.
-The third term describes how much the superball ``laggs begind'' the magnetic field due to its inability to rotate sufficiently fast.
-The final term in Eq.~\ref{eq:curve_fit_function} makes the arctangent term continuous, where $\lfloor x\rfloor$ brackets denotes whole part of $x$.
+The third term describes how much the superball ``lags behind'' the magnetic field due to its inability to rotate sufficiently fast.
+The final term in Eq.~\ref{eq:curve_fit_function} makes the arctangent term continuous, where $\lfloor x\rfloor$ brackets denotes integer part of $x$.